rust-lang/rust-wiki-backup/Note-testsuite.md

 And finally, build targets:

 * `check-stage[N]-rpass` - The tests in the run-pass directory, in run-pass mode
+* `check-stage[N]-rpass-valgrind` - The tests in the run-pass-valgrind directory, in run-pass-valgrind mode
 * `check-stage[N]-rfail` - The tests in the run-fail-directory, in run-fail mode
 * `check-stage[N]-cfail` - The tests in the compile-fail directory, in compile-fail mode
 * `check-stage[N]-bench` - The tests in the bench directory, in run-pass mode
 * `check-stage[N]-pretty` - All the pretty-print tests
 * `check-stage[N]-pretty-rpass` - The tests in the run-pass directory, in pretty mode
+* `check-stage[N]-pretty-rpass-valgrind` - The tests in the run-pass-valgrind directory, in pretty mode
 * `check-stage[N]-pretty-rfail` - The tests in the run-fail directory, in pretty mode
 * `check-stage[N]-pretty-bench` - The tests in the bench directory, in pretty mode
 * `check-stage[N]-pretty-pretty` - The tests in the pretty directory, in pretty mode